 Luke 1:15, For he will be great in the sight of the Lord, and he will drink no wine nor strong drink.
 He will be filled with the Holy Spirit, even from his mother’s womb.

-Jesus Christ’s appearance in Jordan broke the 400 years of prophetic silence between Malachi and Mark.
-After 400 years, God finally spoke in the voice of a real person, Jesus Christ, the God-Man, the Second Person of the Trinity., Hebrews 1:1-2.
-God became a man and moved into the neighborhood, John 1:14, the message paraphrased version.
+Jesus Christ’s appearance in Jordan broke the 400 years of prophetic silence between the book of Malachi and the gospel of Mark.
+God finally spoke in the voice of the God-Man, Jesus Christ, Hebrews 1:1-2.

-Malachi and Isaiah prophesied the coming of John the Baptist as the forerunner of Jesus Christ 400 and 740 years before Christ respectively.
-The statistical chance of this happening is 1 in 10 to the power of 17.
-What if I tell you that Jesus Christ fulfilled 381 Old Testament prophecies?
-This proves beyond any doubt that the Bible is from God, 2 Timothy 3:16.
+Malachi and Isaiah prophesied the coming of John the Baptist as the forerunner of Jesus Christ hundreds of years before the event.
+The statistical chance for this fulfillment is 1 in 10 to the power of 17.
+Jesus Christ fulfilled 381 Old Testament prophecies.
+This proves beyond any doubt that the Bible is the Word of God, 2 Timothy 3:16.

-Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness.2 Timothy 3:16
+2 Timothy 3:16, Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness.

 Heavenly Father, thank You for the Good News of the Gospels of Matthew, Mark, Luke, and John.
-Thank You for breaking the 400 years of prophetic silence when You send Your Son to the world as Messiah.
-Thank You that Jesus Christ died on the cross to pay the punishment of our sins for us.
-Thank You for the forgiveness of sins, salvation by grace, justification by faith, sanctification by the Holy Spirit, and the promise of eternal life, in Jesus’ name, Amen.
+Thank You for breaking the 400 years of prophetic silence.
+Thank You that Jesus Christ died on the cross for our sins.
+Thank You for salvation, redemption, reconciliation, justification, sanctification, and eternal life, in Jesus’ name, Amen.